-No. Group Button Function

-1 Play/ record • Play/Pause (with each click, the same button toggles its role)

-• Record samples from an audio device

-۲ Record samples from audio device while playing a song in Song Editor , or a track from the Beat+Bassline Editor .
+No. Group Button Function 1 Play/ record 0 Play/Pause (with each click, the same button toggles its role) • Record samples from an audio device • Record samples from audio device while playing a song in Song Editor , or a track from the Beat+Bassline Editor .
+Stop playing/recording 0 Stop playing/recording 2 Add tracks - Add a Beat/Bassline track (also called "BB track").

-• Stop playing/recording

-2 Add tracks 14 Add a Beat/Bassline track (also called " BB track ").
 A BB track carries the composite sound of multiple instruments (a typical example is the drum kit, which has six instruments playing together to create a rhythm.
 In addition, it may also have the sound of a few bassline instruments.)

-14 Add a sample track.
+4 Add a sample track.
 Add an automation track.
 3 Mode 1 Click on the timeline elements of the tracks (6) to select them.
 In any track, only the selected elements contribute to the music.
 The unselected elements are ignored.

-14 Note that while the other tracks actually contribute sound, the Automation track contributes its effect on its target control(s) (volume, pan, etc.).
+Note that while the other tracks actually contribute sound, the Automation track contributes its effect on its target control(s) (volume, pan, etc.).
 Except for this difference, it "plays" just like a normal sound track - at the playhead position.

-You can select and move the bars 4 Playback control Enable/disable auto-scrolling of the track 15 X Enable/disable loop points 16 When the loops are enabled, the button lights up.
-Otherwise it is grayed out.
-4 Toggles the loop behavior between: 1.
-When stopped, the playhead automatically returns to the start of the track.
+You can select and move the bars 4 Playback control Enable/disable auto-scrolling of the track H Enable/disable loop points When the loops are enabled, the button lights up.
+H Otherwise it is grayed out.
+Toggles the loop behavior between: When stopped, the playhead automatically returns to the start of the track.
 If the play is resumed now, the playhead jumps first to the loop start point, and starts playing from there.
-2. When stopped, the playhead stays at that place.
-If the play is resumed now, 5 Zoom Controls the horizontal magnification for viewing the timeline of the track.
-Tip: A much easier way to zoom in/out is to hover the mouse on the track area 6, press CTRL and roll the mousewheel.
+12 2.
+When stopped, the playhead stays at that place.
+If the play is resumed now, the playhead continues from the position where it had paused.
+5 Zoom Controls the horizontal magnification for viewing the timeline of the track.
+Tip : A much easier way to zoom in/out is to hover the mouse on the track area 6 , press CTRL and roll the mousewheel.